-• The General Thermodynamic Package.
-(GTP) which has data structures for storing model parameters, conditions and calculated results and code to calculate the Gibbs energy and its first and second derivatives of phase when the T, P and constitution of the phase is known.
+The General Thermodynamic Package (GTP) has data structures for storing model parameters, conditions and calculated results and code to calculate the Gibbs energy and its first and second derivatives of phase when the T, P and constitution of the phase is known.
+At present the Compound Energy Formalism (CEF) and the partially Ionic two-sublattice liquid model (I2SL) are implemented.
+For more information on thermodynamic models see Lukas et al. [07Luk].

-GTP includes also a number of general utility facilities needed by the other packages:
+For describing the T and P dependance there is a TP function package for storing and calculating functions, including first and second derivatives of T and P.

+4.3 Equilibrium calculations

-- The TP function package for storing and calculating functions that depend on T and P, including first and second derivatives. - The METLIB utility package mainly for use by the interactive user interface.
-Originally written in Fortran 77 and modified to the new Fortran standard but it includes features that are depreciated like ENTRY. - The command line user interface with a VAX/VMS flavour is part of the METLIB package. - The numlib routines for inverting a matrix and solving a system of linear equations.
-Currently very old and stable but rather inefficient routines are used.
-There is a LAPACK/BLAS version available. - The HMS minimizer implementing the algorithm by Hillert[81Hil] for finding the equilibrium state in a multicomponent system for many different kinds of external conditions.
-It makes use of GTP for calculating the Gibbs energy and derivatives for each phase.
+The HMS minimizer implementing the algorithm by Hillert[81Hil] for finding the equilibrium state in a multicomponent system for many different kinds of external conditions.
+It makes use of GTP for calculating the Gibbs energy and its derivatives for each phase.
+The algorithm is described in [15Sun2].

+4.4 Phase Diagrams and other diagrams

+The step/map/plot (SMP) package for calculating and plotting diagrams.
+It uses HMS for calculating equilibria for conditions varying along the axis and the free software GNUPLOT for plotting on various devices.

+4.5 Command line user interface

+The PMON command line user interface has a VAX/VMS flavour.
+It can be used to read data, set conditions, calculate equilibria, property and phase diagram.
+Plotting is done by GNUPLOT.
+It can also assess model parameters.
+If you prefer a graphics user interface you are welcome to add that.

+4.6 Assessment of model parameters

+An assessment software using a least square routine (LMDIF1) to fit model parameters to experimental and theoretical data.

+4.7 Application Software Interface

-- The step/map/plot (SMP) package for calculating and plotting diagrams.
-It uses HMS for calculating equilibria for conditions varying along the axis and the free software GNUPLOT for plotting on various devices. - A simple command line user interface with VAX/VMS flavour.
-It provides macro facilities. - An assessment software using a least square routine to fit model parameters to experimental and theoretical data. - The OC-TQ software interface to integrate OC in general application software for various simulations.
-This has now been equipped with an iso-C binding which makes the data structures defined in the Fortran package available to programs in C++, java, phyton and other software languages. - There are no databases provided with OC except with the examples.
-To obtain high quality databases please contact a commercial vendor.
+The OC Software Application Interface (OCASI) to make it possible to integrate OC in general application software for various simulations.
+This has now been equipped with an iso-C binding which makes the data structures defined in the Fortran package available to programs in C++, java, phyton and other software languages.
+There is a recent paper describing this [16Sun].

-5 Features in version 1
+4.8 Documentation

+A fairly extensive documentation of the code, a user guide and additional examples as macro files including graphics is provided with the software.

+- GTP, the thermodynamic model package.

+- HMS, the implementation of Hillert's equilibrium algorithm.

+- SMP, the Step, Map and Plot package.

+- MACRO, the test macro files.

+- UG, the user guide and manual.

+There are also a number of publications as listed below.

+5 Software features

+The main features in OC is summarized below in a historial order.

-The version 1 release of OC in 2013 could calculate multicomponent equilibria using Hillert's algorithm [81Hil] for models based on the Compound Energy Formalism (CEF)[01Hil, 07Luk].
+The version 1 release of OC in 2013 could calculate multicomponent equilibria using Hillert's algorithm[81Hil] for models based on the Compound Energy Formalism (CEF)[01Hil, 07Luk].
 It included a possibility to read unencrypted TDB files and a simple command interface with macro facilities to set conditions, calculate equilibria and list results.
 It had a grid minimizer to ensure finding the global minimum and detect miscibility gaps.
 There was also a limited application software interface called OC-TQ.